Simulating the Galactic population of axion clouds around stellar-origin black holes: Gravitational wave signals in the 10-100 kHz band: Superradiant bound-states

 becomes a tool for rapidly determining, for a given parameter set \{$\mu, M, \chi$\}, which states are superradiant. \\ \\ Additionally, far from the BH where relativistic effects are negligible, the radial equation reduces to ($r$ measured in units of $\lambda_{c}$) \cite{2019JCAP...12..006B}

 which is the radial Schr\"{o}dinger equation for a non-relativistic particle in a Coulomb potential $V(r) = \alpha/r$ -- hence the moniker `gravitational atom'.
 The $\alpha^{2}/(2n^{2})$ term in Eq$.$ \ref{det} is precisely the `hydrogen atom' solution to Eq$.$ \ref{eqn:hydrogen}.
-The complete small-$\alpha$ solutions to the full Klein-Gordon equation have been computed order-by-order using the method of matched asymptotic expansions \cite{2019JCAP...12..006B},
+The complete small-$\alpha$ solutions to the full Klein-Gordon equation have been computed order-by-order using the method of matched asymptotic expansions \cite{2019JCAP...12..006B} (and we have provided an example of Eq$.$ \ref{eqn:xirNR} in Figs$.$ \ref{fig:xir1} \& \ref{fig:xir2}),

 In general, $\xi$ is a function of \{$n, l, m, \alpha, \chi$\}.
 For fixed $\alpha$ and $\chi$, the superradiance rate is largest when $m = l = n - 1$.
 We consider only such bound states in our simulations of the Galactic axion cloud population, reducing the parameter list to \{$n, \chi, \alpha$\}. \\ \\ Since our fiducial model of the Galactic BH population will assume $M \geq 5\ M_{\odot}$, as well as boson masses $\mathcal{O}(10^{-11} - 10^{-10})$ eV, the corresponding values of $\alpha$ are always greater than $1$, but still of order unity.
 In this `intermediate' regime, there are no closed-form solutions for $\xi$.
 As detailed in Appendix A, we must resort to the series-solution method for solving the radial Klein-Gordon equation.
 The coefficients of the infinite-series ansatz obey a three-term recurrence relation whose solution is equivalent to the solution of a corresponding non-linear continued-fraction equation \cite{2007PhRvD..76h4001D} \cite{1967SIAMR...9...24G}. \\ \\ Denoting the peak mass of the cloud as $M_{c}$, the cloud's growth timescale is given by \cite{2020PhRvD.102f3020Z}